tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 Another useful option can be `-minInd X` in conjunction with `-minIndDepth Y`, which will require at least **X** individuals to be covered by at least **Y** (default 1) reads to keep a site.
 We already applied this type of filter yesterday in a bit more of a sophisted way:
 We required at least 5 individuals from *each* ecomorph to be covered by at least 2 reads in order for the site to pass QC.
 Note that in
-ANGSD version 0.935-48-gff0c042 `-minIndDepth` is not recognized, but `-minInd` can still be used (the default required individual coverage of
+ANGSD version 0.935-48-gff0c042 `-minIndDepth` is not recognized, but `-minInd` can still be used (the default required individual depth of
 1 will be used).

 Looking at the standard output what percentage of the sites provided to ANGSD were actually retained?